Kerosene 2016 EDP

 Blackmail

 Kerosene Blackmail is an Eau de Parfum launched in 2016.
-Blackmail opens with Raspberry and Plum, settles into a heart of Oud and Amber, and dries down to a base of Vanilla, Sandalwood, and Musk.
-Kerosene's Blackmail carries an Acquired verdict, a oud-led wear.
+Blackmail opens with Plum and Raspberry, settles into a heart of Amber and Oud, and dries down to a base of Musk, Sandalwood, and Vanilla.
+Kerosene's Blackmail carries an Acquired verdict, an oud-led wear.

 John Pegg's Detroit-indie gourmand-oud crossover.
 Dark berries and plum over smoky oud, sweet vanilla and sandalwood.
 The clean, woody-leather side of oud weaponised against the gourmand instinct - a softer, smarter By the Fireplace cousin.